diegoquintanav/dlt-tutorial/slides/slides.md

 - `dlt` breaks some of these principles in the documentation (seems to be a LLMWare trend tbh) -->
 - **In the face of ambiguity, refuse the temptation to guess**
   - Configuration are portrayed as strings (Seems to be in line with llmware trends)
   - CLI does not help to reason about pipeline state.
-It needs some love, overall
+It _show_ things but it does not _explain_ them.
 - **There should be one-- and preferably only one --obvious way to do it**
-  - Docs don't seem to agree in how something can be done.
-Full imports and namespaces are missing, etc.
+  - Docs don't seem to agree in how something can be done: API style is different across examples, full imports and namespaces are missing, etc.

 ---